marshomics/pangenome_batchR/README.md

 ## Dependencies

 `pangenome_batchR` has been tested with the following package versions.
-When running the program, it will attempt to install any missing packages.
+When running the program it will attempt to install any missing packages.

 ```
 RColorBrewer: 1.1.3